ArthurBoucard/Bomberman-IndieStudio/README.md

 # IndieStudio-Bomberman
-A bombeman game made in c++ using the raylib
+A bomberman game made in C++ using the Raylib with local multiplayer or against computers. build on windows and linux